DanRoscigno/Recipes/website/recipes/Depths-of-Fall_Butternut_Squash_Pie.md

 `Desserts` `Thanksgiving` `Kim Acceptable` `Fall`

 Servings: 8

-**Ingredients:  �**�
+**Ingredients:**�

- ◦1-1/4 pounds (about 2 cups) cubed (1-inch) peeled ready-to-cook butternut squash
+ - 1-1/4 pounds (about 2 cups) cubed (1-inch) peeled ready-to-cook butternut squash

- ◦2 ripe pears, peeled, cored and cut into 1/2-inch cubes
+ - 2 ripe pears, peeled, cored and cut into 1/2-inch cubes

- ◦1/2 cup moist, plump dried fruit, such as cranberries, raisins (dark or golden) or finely diced apples or pears
+ - 1/2 cup moist, plump dried fruit, such as cranberries, raisins (dark or golden) or finely diced apples or pears

- ◦1/2 cup (packed) light brown sugar
+ - 1/2 cup (packed) light brown sugar

- ◦1 teaspoon ground cinnamon
+ - 1 teaspoon ground cinnamon

- ◦1/4 teaspoon freshly grated nutmeg
+ - 1/4 teaspoon freshly grated nutmeg

- ◦Grated zest of 1/2 orange
+ - Grated zest of 1/2 orange

- ◦2 tablespoons fresh orange juice
+ - 2 tablespoons fresh orange juice

- ◦1/3 cup coarsely chopped walnuts
+ - 1/3 cup coarsely chopped walnuts

- ◦2 tablespoons plain dry bread crumbs
+ - 2 tablespoons plain dry bread crumbs

- ◦Sugar, for dusting
+ - Sugar, for dusting

-**Directions:    �**�
+**Directions:**�

 Cook the squash in a microwave oven for 6 minutes, or until almost cooked through.
 (Alternatively, you can steam the squash.)
 Pat the squash dry and toss it into a large bowl.